kamitu-sm/ictlife/cron_s3_backups/readme.md

 Step 4:

-Log into your AWS web console and create a bucket the will be used by the script.
-You can Edit the script appropriately to reflect the name of your bucket.
+Log into your AWS web console and create a bucket that will be used by the script to store the database backups.
+You can edit the script appropriately to reflect the name of your bucket.

 Step 5:

 Edit you /etc/crontab file and add the entry below.
 This will run the script daily at 1:00AM as user root

-The format of /etc/crontab is like this:

     0 1 * * *  root  cron_s3_backups.sh